nicoestrada/nico.ventures/src/knowledge/README.md

 <a href="https://github.blog/2022-02-02-build-ci-cd-pipeline-github-actions-four-steps/?utm_source=pocket_mylist">CI/CD using GitHub actions</a></br>
 <a href="https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html?utm_source=pocket_mylist">Why Software Projects Take Longer Than You Think</a></br>
 <a href="https://askwhy.substack.com/p/ux-research-for-engineers">UX Research for Engineers</a></br>
+<a href="https://medium.com/@pachecoandrea/what-i-learned-as-a-product-designer-at-apple-35341d9ced8a">What I Learned As a Product Designer at Apple</a></br>
+<a href="https://www.monolithai.com/blog/4-ways-ai-is-changing-the-packaging-industry?utm_source=pocket_saves">4 Ways AI is Changing the Packaging Industry</a></br>

 ---